-Ying Liu is an Investigator of the PKU-THU Center for Life Sciences (CLS) and Assistant Professor in the Institute of Molecular Medicine (IMM) at Peking University.
+Ying Liu is an Investigator of the PKU-THU Center for Life Sciences (CLS) and Associate Professor in the Institute of Molecular Medicine (IMM) at Peking University.

 Dr. Liu obtained her B.S. degree from the Department of Biochemistry at Nanjing University in China.
 From 2006 to 2011, she was a graduate student in the laboratory of Qinghua Liu at the University of Texas Southwestern Medical Center.
 In 2011, Dr. Liu started as a post-doctoral fellow in the laboratory of Gary Ruvkun at Harvard.
 On December 2013, Dr. Liu started her own independent lab at Peking University.